p1nh0/TA-Library/docs/about_genobjects.md

-How gen code is presented as a standard o.gen.object~:
+How gen code is presented as a standard o.gen.object:

-NOTE: for gen code I use standard abstraction wrappers (the gen~ object is inside a regular max abstraction)
+NOTE: for gen code I use standard abstraction wrappers (the gen~ object is inside a regular max abstraction), since you can't access the help patchers or reference files through gen~ objects.
+The name of the wrapper should always start with "o.gen."
+The procedure is similar to "o.poly" objects

 STEPS:
 #1 - make gen code and save it as "o.yourobjname.gendsp" at "/code/";